 A dataflow object contains an array of steps.
-Each step but the last executes a script from the Script Repository, then calls the next step.
+Each step but the last executes a script from the Component Repository, then calls the next step.
 The last step executes the final script - usually writing the data to the destination platform.

 Use the idx.createDataflow method to create a dataflow and save it in the system.
 After a dataflow has been created, you can execute it using idx.createScheduling.

 - id: the unique identifier of the step within a given dataflow.
 Each step has to have an ID so it can be called by other steps in the "next" attribute.

 - type: the ID of the ETL script used in this step (see Script Repository).

 - params (optional): an object defining parameters to use when calling the ETL script.
 The names of the parameters, their values, and whether they are required depends on the implementation.

 - next: an array containing one or more IDs of the next step(s) to be carried out.